SamirDhebar/watchX_ECommerce_Shop/README.md

 * Search.js - where a user can search for items
 * Cart.js - place that holds users' items before checkout
 * Modal.js - customizable alert that pops up when a user first enters the site
-* Header.js - how the top of the website acts
-* Footer.js - how the bottom of the website acts
+* Navigation.js - Bar that allows users to navigate to other parts of the site

 ## Inspriation
 * [Camelbak](https://www.camelbak.com/) - A clean, interactive website that makes looking at backpacks and waterbottles interesting!

+## License
+This is available under the MIT License.
+Any distributions of it must also carry this license.